No products in the cart.

 If the workplace has been adapted for disability, has the employee reviewed and verified that such actions are enough for their comfort and production at work?

 Activities of Daily Living for Wheelchair Users

 People who require their wheelchairs to be used at their job, may need personal assistance when they are on the clock.
-An employer is not responsible for providing personal assistance, but there is instances where an employer may be held accountable for certain adaptability, to enable an employee who is a wheelchair user to meet their personal needs at work.
+An employer is not responsible for providing personal assistance, but there are instances where an employer may be held accountable for certain accomodations to enable an employee who is a wheelchair user.
 Some of their personal care needs may include:

-- Allowing an employee to bring a service dog to their workplace.
+- Allowing an employee to bring a service dog to work.

 - Allow an employee to take mandatory breaks for bathroom needs, grooming, or chair repositioning.

 - Allow a flexible schedule for the employee and allow sick leave for periodic and immediate medical attention.

 - Allowing the employee to bring a personal caretaker to work to assist with their personal needs.